IBM/cloud-native-starter/workshop/01-introduction.md

 **Web-api microservice**

-The objective of this microservice is to combine information from different services and provide that information to be consumned using a REST API in the vue webapp.
-In this case the information of **articals** and **authors** are combined to be consunmed by the webapp.
+The objective of this microservice is to combine information from different microservices.
+The microservice provides the information to be consumned by the vue Web-App can use just one REST API and not more. **Articals** and **authors** are combined to be consunmed by the webapp.

 This microservice also organized in following packages: